SabirAkhadov/lecture-podcast-parcer/README.md

 lecture-podcast-parcer
 ======================

-Allows to download all podcast videos at once.
+Small java code that allows to download all podcast videos at once.

-Change the link to lecture you want to download.
+1 Change the link to the lecture you want to download.
-Change video file name patterns if you are downloading from other site then eth multimedia.
+2 Change video file name patterns if you are downloading from other site then eth multimedia.
-Run and wait.
+3 Build-Run and wait.